 1.2) Polydimethylsiloxan (PDMS) stamps:

-1.2.1) Fabrication: Fabricate PDMS stamps in a microfluidics facility or have the PDMS stamps produced by a commercial foundry.
-To use a commercial foundry, send an autocad file to the company and specify the depth of the device.
+1.2.1) Fabricate PDMS stamps in a microfluidics facility or have the PDMS stamps produced by a commercial foundry.
+To use a commercial foundry, send an autocad file to the company and specify the depth (15 μm, for example) of the device.
 After delivery from the foundry, cut the PDMS chip into its 16 stamps using a scalpel.

-1.2.2) Bonding PDMS stamps to a handle: Bond each individual stamp to a glass slide using air plasma.
+1.2.2) Bond each individual stamp to a glass slide using air plasma.
 For bonding, expose both the PDMS stamp and the glass slide to air plasma for about one minute (using the highest plasma settings at 0.5 mbar).
-The surfaces for bonding should face upwards during plasma treatment.
+Ensure that the surfaces for bonding face upwards during plasma treatment.
 Then, place the PDMS stamp onto the glass slide.

-1.3) Plastic dish: Take a 3.5 cm bottom dish and cut out a square area of 18 x 18 mm from the center of the bottom of the dish using a vertical milling machine and sharp rotary cutters.
+1.3) Take a 3.5 cm bottom dish and cut out a square area of 18 x 18 mm from the center of the bottom of the dish using a vertical milling machine and sharp rotary cutters.
 Use low rotation speed of the cutter and slow feeding to prevent the plastic from melting due to heat produced by friction.
 Prepare several dishes at once.

 Note: The bottom dish can be reused many times after the experiment if it is cleaned after soaking in pure ethanol overnight.